 When I graduated from medical school at Yale I was given an award as the most promising primary care physician in my state for that year.
 This was not a result of what I learned during my medical education.
 Being a midwife for 20 plus years prior to medical training imbued in me the art of caring that should accompany doctoring but too often doesn’t.
 As a physician I care for my patients with the compassion, deep presence, and heart of a midwife, whether they are giving birth or being treated for pneumonia, whether they are trying to nurse their newborn for the first time, or have suffered a stroke, leukemia, or are in their last days of their life.
 And because the demonstration of presence and compassion is more rare than common amongst physicians, it was noticed.

-It is my understanding and internalization of the midwifery model of care, which places a partnership model and a patient-centered model first and which treats the body as wise and self-healing rather than as a machine that requires repair that makes me the physician I am.
+It is my understanding and internalization of the midwifery model of care, which places a partnership model and a woman-centered model first and which treats the body as wise and self-healing rather than as a machine that requires repair that makes me the physician I am.
 It is being a midwife that informs the care in the health care I provide to all of my patients.
 And it is this true caring that inspires me to do what it best for my patients, and to truly know who they are as people, not diseases.

 I not only midwife my patients, but their families at their hospital bedsides and in clinic rooms.
 I care just as I would for an anxious expectant father or other children at a birth.
 I bring the whole family in.